prafulla14/SecondRepo/README.md

 # SecondRepo
-This is my second repository tha is created straight on the github server
+This is my second repository tha is created straight on the github server Changed by pillu